const-ae/treelabel/README.md

 - Plot trees.
 For demonstration purposes, we will use the `igraph` plots (which are not very pretty), and for the plot on the top, I used the [D3](https://d3js.org/) library from Javascript (which is cumbersome to use from R).
-In the long term, I will probably want to develop additional tooling to improve this, but such code would probably live outside this package.
+See the end of the README for an example how to make pretty plots of trees with ggplot2.

 ## Installation